š Tjoskar's Blog

 - Some solder and a few wires

-I got this idea pretty soon after we moved into our house and I set up Home Assistant.
-I loved the data HA gives you, but I disliked needing my phone every time I wanted to glance at energy use or toggle something.
-I wanted ambient, glanceable info in the kitchen.
-I also like the feeling of a physical button instead of tapping on a screen.
-I didnāt want a bright LCD, but rather EāInk.
-At first I was thinking about a color EāInk panel, but I couldnāt find any with a low refresh rate (everything I looked at was ~40 s to redraw the screen).
+I got this idea soon after we moved into our house and set up Home Assistant.
+I loved the data HA provides, but I disliked needing my phone every time I wanted to glance at energy use or toggle something.
+I wanted ambient, glanceable information in the kitchen.
+I also prefer the feeling of physical buttons over tapping on a screen.
+I didnāt want a bright LCD, EāInk felt more appropriate.
+At first I considered a color EāInk panel, but I couldnāt find any with a fast enough refresh rate (everything I looked at took ~40 s to redraw the screen).

-When I started this project I first googling around and found many home dashboards that used a eink display but all of them used a web page, spin up a browser (often headless Chrome), take a screenshot, then pipe that bitmap to the EāInk controller.
+When I started this project, I searched around and found a few home dashboards that used EāInk displays.
+Most of them followed the same pattern: spin up a browser (often headless Chrome), load a web page, take a screenshot, then pipe that bitmap to the EāInk controller.
 Clever, but heavy.
-It looks like this:
+The workflow looks like this:

 - Event: a light turns on